 Tucked away just before the entrance to Mt.
 Rainier National Park, this property holds one of my new favorite ceremony spaces, appropriately named “The Sanctuary.”
 The property is home-grown, with rustic log cabins and a clearing nestled between a greenhouse and the edge of the forest.
 It’s a laid-back space, but still magical.
-Perfect for long farm tables and a family style reception, or a killer food truck, followed by dancing under the stars.
-I shot N+E’s wedding here on a warm, late summer day and would go back in a heartbeat.
+Perfect for long farm tables and a family-style reception, or a killer food truck, followed by dancing under the stars.
+I shot Nicole and Eli’s wedding here on a warm, late summer day and would go back in a heartbeat.

-I feel like Whidbey Island is the perfect solution to throwing a “semi-destination” wedding.
+Whidbey Island is a wonderful place to throw a “semi-destination” wedding.
 Guests can choose to stay the night on the island or hop on the ferry home after the party.
-It feels like an adventure but doesn’t require the complex logistics of the San Juan Islands.
-I love Fireseed for the golden field of marsh-y grasses that seem set on fire at sunset and the old growth forest it sits next to – but I love it most for the on-site garden and amazing food.
-If you are worried about rain, there are indoor options for your ceremony as well.
+It feels like an adventure but doesn’t require the complex logistics of planning a wedding in the San Juan Islands.
+I love Fireseed for the golden field of marsh-y grasses that seem set on fire at sunset and the old-growth forest it sits next to – but I love it most for the on-site garden and amazing food.

 Whidbey Island | About 90 minutes from Seattle by Ferry | Up to 350 guests

 Kiana Lodge perhaps feels a bit more like a lakeside venue, but it sits in the middle of a beautiful forest on Whidbey Island.
-It’s perfect for larger weddings with a picture-perfect lodge that can hold your reception and ceremony, if necessary.
+It’s perfect for larger weddings with a lovely lodge that gets wonderful natural light – which can hold your reception and ceremony in case of rain, if necessary.
 The grounds are impeccably landscaped and create an exceptional guest experience.
-Plus, my mouth is still watering from the cocktail hour oyster bar Audrey and Ben hosted during their summer wedding here.
-(I’m determined to make oyster bars the hottest trend for Seattle weddings… and it’s totally not because I personally want to partake…)
+Audrey + Ben exchanged vows at Kiana Lodge and I’ll head back to this beautiful forest venue any time.